College players in the NHL entry draft: History

 The late 80s and early 90s were the high point for college players in the NHL draft but the situation rapidly changed following the collapse of the Soviet Union.
 For years, NHL teams had drafted players behind the Iron Curtain on the off chance that one day they might be able to obtain the services of some of the best players in the world.
-Beginning in 1991, there was no longer an geopolitical barrier blocking such a move and NHL drafting tendencies quickly shifted to take advantage.
+Beginning in 1991, there was no longer a geopolitical barrier blocking such a move and NHL drafting tendencies quickly shifted to take advantage.
 The huge influx of players from eastern bloc countries dampened the influence of college hockey on the draft.
 In 1992 college players accounted for just 20% of drafted players, less than half of the total from 1990.
 Even with the NHL adding new teams across the sunbelt, college hockey's influence was dwindling and experienced a crisis in 1995.

 Due to the lack of interest with the supplemental draft, the 1994 CBA eliminated that draft completely.
 Additionally, the standard draft saw two rounds eliminated, dropping the number of selections from 286 to 234.
 However, the biggest impact to college hockey was the general lack of interest with American players.
 Just 16 Americans were selected in 1995, putting the US in 4th behind both Russia and the Czech Republic and barely ahead of Finland.
 This calamity for USA Hockey was felt most keenly by college hockey which saw just 12 selection in the entire draft and none in the first 5 rounds.
 Part of the problem was that for years college hockey had been critiqued as being an offensive playground where defense was optional.
 However, because the NHL in the 80s and early 90s had the same ethos, this was not seen as a hindrance for players of that style.
 When the New Jersey Devils won the Stanley Cup in 1995 with a defensive-first style, suddenly the offensive-heavy NCAA was no longer an asset.
 Fortunately, college teams were quick to adapt to the new state of affairs and new styles of play helped to rapidly reverse the situation.
 Just one year later, college hockey more than tripled the number of drafted players and continued a steady rise over the next several years.